franleplant/nosleepjavascript-blog/content/blog/javascript-is-best/index.md

   - toxic culture
 ---

-Do you dislike this statement?
-I do too, read on:
+> Do you dislike this statement?
+I do too.
+> Read on.

 Isn’t it weird how a lot of developers maintain these sort of inside jokes / memes of hating